Internet in the United Kingdom: 2020s

 In March 2020, the UK government set the Universal Service Obligation (USO) to 10 Mbit/s download and 1 Mbit/s upload.
 As of May that year, 96.9% of UK households could receive "superfast broadband" (defined as 30 Mbit/s) whilst 19.29% of households could receive "ultrafast broadband" (defined as 300 Mbit/s) via FTTP or DOCSIS 3.1.
 1.07% of households had broadband slower than the USO.

 In September, the UK dropped 13 places in the 2020 Worldwide Broadband Speed League, making it amongst the slowest in Europe with an average download speed of 37.82 Mbit/s.
 Cable.co.uk blamed this on Openreach, with the network provider having focused on the development of an FTTC network, and been slow to begin the deployment of FTTP technologies.
 The deployment of FTTC/VDSL technologies was largely driven by the lack of political appetite and funding for FTTP at the time.

 In 2022, the UK's average download speed of 72 Mbit/s ranked it only faster than Italy in the G7 league of industrial nations for broadband speeds.
 According to a report by the Worldwide Broadband Speed League, a global leader in internet testing and analysis, the UK had risen to 35th place, having been ranked in 43rd position the year before.

-As of 2024, the median average internet speed in the UK reached 73.21Mbps, reflecting a growth of over 12% since September 2022, with an increase of nearly 8Mbps in under a year.
-Average upload speeds also rose significantly, climbing by 18% between September 2022 and March 2023 to 18.4Mbps.
-The data reveals that 99.7% of UK households now have access to reliable internet speeds of 10Mbps or higher.
+As of 2024, the median average internet speed in the UK reached 73.21Mbit/s, reflecting a growth of over 12% since September 2022, with an increase of nearly 8Mbit/s in under a year.
+Average upload speeds also rose significantly, climbing by 18% between September 2022 and March 2023 to 18.4Mbit/s.
+The data reveals that 99.7% of UK households now have access to reliable internet speeds of 10Mbit/s or higher.